Animals and Plants

 Arnett and Telegraph Creeks Invasive Species Management Project

-- The Tonto National Forest in collaboration with Wild AZ is implementing a critical restoration initiative in Arnett and Telegraph Creeks, located within the Tonto National Forest near Superior, Arizona.
+The Tonto National Forest (TNF), in collaboration with the Arizona Wild (AZ Wild), is implementing a critical restoration initiative in Arnett and Telegraph Creeks, located within the Tonto National Forest near Superior, Arizona.
 This area, especially Arnett Creek, is a lesser-known but ecologically valuable riparian corridor that contains stretches of perennial water—an increasingly rare and vital resource in the Sonoran Desert.
 These waters support a range of sensitive and endangered species, including amphibians, birds, and native fish.
-The goal is to remove non-native invasive plant species—specifically tamarisk (salt cedar) and oleander—that are threatening riparian ecosystems.
-These species have shown aggressive growth patterns and pose long-term threats to native vegetation and habitat quality.
-Following the removal, the Forest Service plans to enhance the area by replanting with native cottonwood and willow species, reintroducing Gila topminnow, and monitoring long-term to assess ecological recovery.

 Himalayan Blackberry Management Strategy